krucod3/arc-with-ankaios/README.md

 Open the Phoenix UI in your browser at [http://localhost:6006/projects](http://localhost:9411/) to watch the traces of your Arc Agents in real time.

+#### 6. MCP

+The Arc Framework supports tools hosted on an MCP server.
+See [MCP Integration](https://eclipse.dev/lmos/docs/arc/mcp/) for the documentation and check out the python based example in mcp-server folder.

 ## In Production

 When deploying the application in production, you may not want to use kotlin scripts.